koranke/object-verifier/README.md

 * Two lists of domain objects
 * Two arrays of domain objects

-Within a domain object, the following can be tested:
+Within a custom object, the following can be tested:
-* Native data types: boolean, byte, short, int, long, char
+* Native data types: boolean, byte, short, int, long, double, float, char
 * Simple data types: String, Boolean, Byte, Short, Integer, Long, Double, Float, Char
 * Dates/Time: Calendar, Date, Timestamp, LocalDate, LocalDateTime
-* Other domain ojbects
+* Other custom objects
 * Lists of any data type
 * Arrays of any data type
 * Sets of any data type
 * Maps of any data type

-### Unsupported data types
-Support for the following has not been added yet.
-* float
-* double
+* Any object that implements the equals method

 ### FieldsToCheck
 FieldsToCheck allows you to specify which fields to check and it also allows you to associate verification rules at the field level.
-FieldsToCheck allows you to configure fields for both the main domain object and any domain objects that are child objects of the current object under test.
-This is done by setting the current key to the desired domain object and then adding or excluding fields as needed.
+FieldsToCheck allows you to configure fields for both a parent object and any child objects.
+ This is done by setting the current key to the desired custom object and then adding or excluding fields as needed.

 For example: